mverneret/IS_pipeline/README.md

 ## 3- Filtering steps
 Reads are filtered according to different criteria including :
 - Mapping quality (> Q20)
-- Mapping on the LTR5 end or LTR3 start
+- Mapping on the LTR5 start or LTR3 end
 - Not mapping on provirus without LTR sequences
 - Host genome size mapped (> 50bp)

-All these steps can be performed using the ```filter_reads.sh``` script that will deal with LTR5 and LTR3 reads.
+All these steps can be performed using the ```filter_reads.sh``` script that will deal with LTR5 and LTR3 reads separatly.

 **Usage**
 ```sh